 Print Screen, Scroll Lock, & Pause/Break

-The Print Screen, Scroll Lock, and Pause/Break keys are at the upper-right corner of the keyboard.
-The Print Screen key takes a picture of your screen (called a "screenshot") that you can edit or save using a graphics program.
+The Print Screen, Scroll Lock, and Pause/Break keys are at the top-right corner of the keyboard.
+The Print Screen key takes a picture of your screen (called a screenshot) that you can edit or save using a graphics program.
 Scroll Lock and Pause/Break are rarely used today, so some keyboards don't have them.

 The function keys are labeled F1 through F12.
 Some programs use these keys as shortcuts for common tasks.
 For example, in many programs, F1 opens the Help file.